matthewmueller/vo/Readme.md

 ## Test

 We have a comprehensive test suite.
-Here's how you run it
+Here's how you run it:

 ```
-npm install
 make test
 ```